 Do you have a plan established in case of a pet emergency?
 Pet First Aid Awareness Month is celebrated in April and is a good time to consider how to be better prepared in the event of a pet emergency.
 According to the American Animal Hospital Association (AAHA), 25 percent more pets would survive if just one pet first aid technique were applied prior to getting emergency veterinary care.
 The following tips outline a list of pet first aid resources.

-- Have important phone number readily available.
-Keep emergency phone numbers in an easily accessible area.
-Some numbers to have on hand are your veterinarian’s office, the nearest emergency vet clinic, and the poison control hotline.
+Have important phone number readily available.
+Keep emergency phone numbers in an easily accessible area and include your veterinarian’s office, the nearest emergency vet clinic, and the poison control hotline.

-- Check your household to make sure it is free of potentially toxic items or that these items are stored where your pet cannot gain access to them.
+Check your household to make sure it is free of potentially toxic items and that these items are stored where your pet cannot gain access to them.
 The ASPCA has a list of common household items that can be poisonous to your pets.